kimmokal/Jetter/README.md

 In this version, the reconstructed jets are AK4 jets clustered from Particle Flow candidates.
 The standard L1+L2+L3+residual energy corrections are applied to the jets and pileup is reduced using the CHS algorithm.

-Some of the variables (such as jetRawPhi) are redundant and there is some inconsistency in the naming, but fixing these is not top priority at the moment.
+Some of the variables (such as jetRawPhi) are admittedly redundant.

 | Data variable | Description |
 | :------------ | :---------- |